!Titles with their own pages:

 * The monsters from Awakening.
 Not the ones that are just palette swaps of generic units, those...things, that sink into the ground.
 Their noticeably twitching head DOES NOT HELP!

-* Blazing Sword aka Fire Emblem 7, in the last chapter you have to fight many previous bosses ''that you already killed'' and [[NothingIsScarier none of them have the ability to talk]].
-When you kill them, they still say nothing but they '''smile''' as if in gratitude.
+* Blazing Sword aka Fire Emblem 7: in the last chapter, you have to fight many previous bosses ''that you already killed'' (and one guy who got offed in a cutscene... that you may not have even witnessed if you didn't meet the requirements for the side chapter it leads up to, making him a GiantSpaceFleaFromNowhere).
+To make things even creepier, [[NothingIsScarier none of them have the ability to talk]].
+No TrashTalk, no BossBanter, nothing.
+When you kill them, they ''still'' say nothing, but they '''smile''' as if in gratitude.